wotakumoe/wotaku/Scanlation.md

 ---
 ![](https://cdn.apollo.moe/img/scan.png)
 # Scanlation
-If you’re interested in what the world of scanlation entails, and want to know the process behind it, welcome to the scanlation section!
-Here you will find nifty sources for everything related to scanlating.
+Information and guides pertaining to the world of fan translation, everything from behind-the-scenes looks to tutorials.
 ___

 ![](/static/banner/comms.png)